EsyHQ/esy.com/src/content/editions/edition-1.md

  Not all AI Scientist agreed that existing AI systems posed an existential threat and even if they did, would a six month moratorium really mitigate the risk?
 How would we enforce it?
 Would it enable America's adversaries to catch up in the "Arms Race" of a lifetime?
 These are the questions raised by critics.

-A few shakers in the industry, most notably Andrew Ng, founder of [DeepLearning.AI][DeepLearningAI] and Dr. Yan Lecun, Chief AI Scientist for Meta, shared the mutual view that Artificial General Intelligence (AGI) is far beyond our current systems.
+A few shakers in the industry, most notably Andrew Ng, founder of [DeepLearning.AI][DeepLearningAI] and Dr. Yann Lecun, Chief AI Scientist for Meta, shared the mutual view that Artificial General Intelligence (AGI) is far beyond our current systems.

 Andrew Ng in a recent [transcript][LessWrongTranscript] with Lecun, argues that concerns over super intelligent AI systems is less valid than more realistic and legitamate issues.
 "I feel like while AI today has some risks of harm.
 Bias, fairness, concentration of power, those are real issues.", he stated.